PAARKAVYB/LU-Decomposition/README.md

 ## Algorithm
 Step 1:
 Import the numpy module to use the built-in functions for calculation.

 Step 2:
-From scipy.linalg module import the lu function
+From scipy.linalg module import the lu function.

 Step 3:
 Get inputs from the user and assign the values in np.array().

 Step 4:
 Using the lu() function, we can find the L and U matrix.

 Step 5:
 Print the obtained values.

 Step 6:
 End the program.